AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 ## Isolated style

-Isolated, "Mock the interface" tests.
+The first example has isolated, "Mock the interface" tests.
 Sadly this is the default, by far the most common style.

 I have seen a co-worker get very good at this style.
 While I was saying "100% coverage isn't necessarily, important or even always possible", they turned in 100% coverage, even exception handling.
 And yet the app was still a terrible codebase to work on.
 Tech debt was the main impediment to process, but refactorings just didn't happen.

 A large body of tests in this style can be as much a tedious liability as it is a useful safety net.

-## The Isolated tests
+### The Isolated tests

 [In `WeatherForecastControllerIsolatedTests.cs`](https://github.com/AnthonySteele/CoupledTestDemo/blob/main/WeatherServiceTestsWithMocks/WeatherForecastControllerIsolatedTests.cs), Each class is tested in isolation with mocks.
 The test coverage is high. mocking code is verbose and repetitive.